NetPanorama: A Declarative Grammar for Network Construction, Transformation, and Visualization: Related Work

 \section{Related Work}

-We begin by reviewing approaches and tools to network visualization and wrangling, visualization grammars, and grammars specific to network visualization, and describe how \grammar{} fills the gap left by these approaches.
+We review tools and libraries for network visualization and wrangling, visualization grammars, and grammars specific to network visualization, and describe how \grammar{} fills the gap left by these approaches (see \autoref{tab:comparison} for a structured comparison to the most relevant ones).